LIFT Productions: Litigation

 On January 5, 2014, after seven years of litigation by the State of Louisiana, claiming LIFT and Petal had committed fraud, a final judgment was issued stating tersely that the State of Louisiana "would like [LIFT's actions] to be considered a fraud perpetrated by an unscrupulous businessman [Petal].
 The evidence presented does not support this conclusion."
 LIFT v.
 LED, American Arbitration Association Case No.691400023208 (2014).

 In April 2014 a federal judge threw out the State of Louisiana's claim that LIFT owed them for over-payment or inflation of tax credits as meritless.
 In Re: LIFT, Chapter 11 (East.
 Dist.
 Of Louis.
 2011).

 In February 2015, an independent arbitrator ordered the State of Louisiana to pay the first $6.5MM in almost $60MM in tax credits owed to LIFT.
 LIFT v.
 LED, American Arbitration Association Case No.691400023208 (2015).

 In October 2015, several state officials, including the Secretaries of Economic Development and Revenue were held in contempt of court by a Federal judge for failing to comply with the Federal arbitration decision and LIFT filed a $400MM Civil Rights lawsuit based on the State Officials concerted efforts to keep them out of business and thwart the economic development of New Orleans.In Re: LIFT, Chapter 11 (East.
 Dist.
 Of Louis.
 2011); and Film Factory vs. Grissom, Barfield, and Moret (East.
 Dist of Louis.
 2015).

-Today

-As a result of LIFT's successful efforts to compete with international incentives, Louisiana is now the second largest production state behind California, and 39 other States have passed film incentives in the last decade.
-However, LIFT's vision of utilizing the credits as a lever for broad economic development has not been adopted by any other actors, and the programs remain large give-aways to film studios, justified mainly for the public relations value of attracting film and television to one's community.

-Malcolm Petal died on June 29, 2017, at the age of 47.